neherlab/genome-assembly/README.md

 # Bacterial genome assembly pipeline

 This repo contains a set of [Nextflow](https://www.nextflow.io/) workflows to automatize basecalling and assembling bacterial genomes from Nanopore sequencing.
+It can be run in parallel for different barcodes, and uses the SLURM protocol to dispatch jobs on a cluster.
 It is based on [trycycler](https://github.com/rrwick/Trycycler).
 This is currently a work in progress.

 ## Pipeline structure